Women in our Eco-Community! Interns, Volunteers or Guests!

 In addition to our ecotourist services, Hedonisia Hawaii is also very active with women’s causes on the web through our portfolio of eco-feminist web projects.

 Interested volunteers with writing and research skills may work on the various research and writing projects as part of their work exchange under the Hedonisia Fair-Trade Volunteer Program or as Intern Community Managers.

 We offer a Feminist Enterprise Business Coaching Sessions based on our Activist Entrepreneur approach to business which is designed especially for those who wish to create businesses that further the cause of female equality.

 5) Female Physical Empowerment: Self-Defense for Women!

 In our interpretation of feminist philosophy, we focus on female empowerment as opposed to victimization.
-So we invite prospective volunteers, interns, and guests who are knowledgable about female self defense to come to Hedonisia to teach self defense classes for women!
+So we invite prospective volunteers, interns, and guests who are knowledgeable about female self-defense to come to Hedonisia to teach self-defense classes for women!

 6) Female Environmental Empowerment: Jungle Queens!

 'Real women' live in the Jungle!
 The lush rainforest can be mysterious and a little scary.
 However, women of different ages can overcome their urban fears of the natural world.
 To be able to live in the jungle can be very empowering especially for women who are often viewed as less able to fend for themselves in nature.
 As far as jungles go, our Hawaiian rain forest is about as safe as it gets!
 There are no poisonous or dangerous animals here.